syng828/Progress-Tracker/README.md

 # Progress-Tracker
-Android app that allows you to select files and create subjects, topics, and questions.
-There is a progress bar for each topic that allows you to check your progress depending on how many questions you answered correctly.

-Java concepts include OOP concepts (classes, interfaces) and serialization of files.
-Android concepts include RecyclerView among other UI concepts.
+This android app allows you to easily track your progress in school among various subjects.
+Customize your own subjects, seperate them into topics, and put in some questions all on your own!

+Technical concepts:
+- Java: Used to store information into classes.
+- Android Studio: Used to make UI (includes concepts such as RecyclerView)

 This was built upon my previous repository, progressChecker made only in Java.
 This project was made to gain a better understanding about how objects interact with user input.

 Completed: March 28, 2023.
+Updated: July 22, 2023.